Study Abroad

-Study Abroad/Exchange students enrol for one or two sessions as a Non-Award student.
+Study Abroad/Exchange students enrol for one or two sessions as a non-award student at UOW.

-You will be required to submit a UOW Study Plan online following receipt of your offer letter.
-Once the study plan has been submitted your proposed subjects will be assessed based on your academic background prior to your arrival.
+You will be required to submit a UOW Study Plan as part of your online application.
+Once your application has been submitted, your proposed subjects will be assessed based on your academic background prior to your arrival.
 This will ensure that your enrolment at UOW is an approved program.
 Whilst every effort is made to obtain approval of selected subjects, this is not guaranteed.
 Students should be flexible with subject selection, and come prepared with additional subjects they can study while at UOW.
 Academic advice on your program of study can be obtained from faculty staff during orientation week.
 We strongly advise that you bring an up-to-date copy of your transcript or academic records from your home university or college, as well as subject outlines, with subject descriptions.
 It is the responsibility of each applicant to ensure that the proposed program will earn the credits needed to satisfy the authorities at their home university or college.

 Courses (called ‘subjects’ at UOW) can be chosen from the full range of degree programs offered by the University, and studies can be undertaken across disciplines.

 Subjects are taught as a mix of lectures, tutorials or seminars, laboratory work where appropriate, and individual study.
-As a Study Abroad/Exchange student you will be assessed in the same way as Australian students.
+As a Study Abroad or Exchange student you will be assessed in the same way as Australian students.

+A full list of UOW subjects are available in the Subject Database.
 Subjects are listed in alphabetical order by subject area.
 The session each subject is offered is identified as well as the credit point value.
+Check for prerequisites as some subjects require that you have taken an equivalent subject or number of credits from your home university.
 This subject information should be used as a guide only as subjects are not offered every year.
-The official 2012 subject listing will be released in November 2011.
-Go to the Subject Description page for more information.

 • 100 level: Usually introductory level